Uncontested Divorce in New York

 - Certification: This document authenticates that the action is not lighthearted.
 It is a one-page form.
 One copy of this document is appended with each form that is used in the action.

-- Affidavit of the Defendant: The Defendant can agree to the divorce action using this form.
+- Affidavit of the Defendant: The Defendant can agree to the action using this form.
 Simultaneously, the Defendant can waive any rights as per the Service members Civil Relief Act.

 - Statement of Net Worth: This is a complete declaration of the finances of the Plaintiff.
 The data in this form is useful to decide maintenance and property division.

-- The Affidavit (Affirmation) of Regularity: The court uses this form for the verification of 2 issues.
+- The Affidavit (Affirmation) of Regularity: The court uses this form for the verification of 2 issues:

 - Whether the Defendant was correctly notified of the action?

-- If the Defendant has responded, then, the nature of response.
+- If the Defendant has responded, then the nature of response.

-- Sworn Statement of Removal of Barriers to remarriage: In instances, when the couple was married in a religious ceremony, this form is essential.
+- Sworn Statement of Removal of Barriers to remarriage: In instances when the couple was married in a religious ceremony, this form is essential.

 - Request for Judicial Intervention: This form is not needed in New York City.
 It is used when the court is supposed to issue orders ex parte.

-Some other forms are as follows.
+Some other forms are as follows:

-- Note of Issue.
+- Note of Issue

-- Child Support Forms.
+- Child Support Forms

-- Notice of Entry.
+- Notice of Entry

-- Certificate of Dissolution.
+- Certificate of Dissolution

-- USC113.
+- USC113

-- Judgment of Divorce.
+- Judgment of the Court

-- Findings of Fact and Conclusions of Law.
+- Findings of Fact and Conclusions of Law

 |